 - 3 red chiles cut on the diagonal into slices ¼ inch thick

 - salt and pepper to taste

 - Preheat oven to 475 F. Line 2 baking sheets with parchment paper and set aside.

-- In a food processor (or blender) add black garlic, 1/2 teaspoon salt, 2 Tbsp olive oil, and 2 Tbsp Greek yogurt and lemon juice.
+- In a food processor (or blender) add black garlic, ½ teaspoon salt, 2 tablespoon olive oil, and 2 tablespoon Greek yogurt and lemon juice.
 Form a rough paste by pulsing for approx. 1 min.
 Transfer paste to a bowl and add the remaining yogurt.
 Set aside in the refrigerator.

 - In a small saucepan, add olive oil and heat over high heat.
 Add garlic and sliced chiles and reduce heat to medium and cook for approx. 5 min. until garlic is golden brown and chiles are crispy.
 Transfer the garlic and chiles to a paper towel-lined plate using a slotted spoon.